ion-cirnici/emerging-technologies/README.md

 ___

-* This repository contains Jupyter notebooks and other relevant files demonstrating my work on the Python packages `pandas` and `numpy` for the module.
+* This repository contains Jupyter notebooks and other relevant files demonstrating my work on the Python packages `pandas` and `numpy` for the module Emerging Technologies.

 <p align="right">(<a href="#top">back to top</a>)</p>